All Episodes

 Let not your heart be troubled.

-My advice to you is if you can at some point down the line, go to a better tax state with a better business environment.
+My advice to you is if you can, at some point down the line, go to a better tax state with a better business environment.

-That That's my answer.
+That's my answer.

 And unfortunately, you know, just don't bring your liberal neighbors with you because don't let them destroy the next state that they go to.

-Your youngest son moved to North Carolina.
+My youngest son moved to North Carolina.

-Smart, beautiful North Carolina.
+Smart, beautiful in North Carolina.

-He he got out of here.
+He got out of here.

-My, you know, all three of my five children live out of state already.
+Three of my five children live out of state already.

-They're they got smart and left.
+They got smart and left.

 It's a hopeless cause.